jto/jto.github.io.sources/_posts/2016-01-29-getting-started-with-shapeless.md

 ## May the source be with you, always.

 If you made it this far into this blog post, you may want to learn more about shapeless.
 So given the little doc currently available, you'll have to resort to reading the source code to learn more.
-Luckily, it's very easy to navigate in shapeless source once you've found how it's organized.
+Luckily, it's very easy to navigate in Shapeless' sources once you've found how it's organized.

 ### Navigating the source